tedeh/jayson/README.md

 #### Batch requests

 A batch consists of several requests that are processed at the same time on the server.
-Doing a batch request is refreshingly simple in Jayson, and consists of creating an Array that holds callback-less requests that is then fed into a `client.prototype.request` call itself.
+Doing a batch request is very simple in Jayson, and consists of creating an Array that holds callback-less requests that is then fed into a `client.prototype.request` call itself.

 ```javascript
 // client.js